 This course is a senior level professional course designed to prepare students for entry into the profession and/or the application process into graduate studies.
-Faculty and students will focus on and discuss the following topics: current practices of the field, professionalism, research trends, resume building, interviewing skills, certification exam preparation, and building a professional portfolio.
-PREREQUISTES: EXS2100 and Senior status.
+Faculty and students will focus on

 EXS4500: Research Seminar (3)

 This course is designed to apply basic research skills to current literature in the field of Exercise Science.
 Students will gain an understanding of how to analyze different types of literature and what types of research designs are appropriate in various settings.
 An emphasis on APA style writing is also explored.
 PREREQUISITES: EXS2100 and Junior status